 2. Click set up OneDrive and sign in your OneDrive account.
 As OneDrive is used to save your files and photos in the cloud and get access to them from any device, anywhere.
 It’s perfect for conducting data recovery after a ransomware attack.

-The following folders are protected, or to say, uploaded to OneDrive by default.
-And you can add protected folders according to your own preference.
+You can click the “View Files” to take a look the protected folders, or to say, uploaded to OneDrive by default.
+And you can add protected folders according to your own preference later.

 3. Turn on “controlled folder access”, so that any tampering or encryption done to your protected folders will be noticed and alerted.